mybest

 Contrast Ratio

-At mybest, a projector with a satisfactory contrast ratio is one that doesn't leak light into the blacks, offers a sense of depth through the difference in brightness, and allows for immersion even in dark scenes of movies.
+At mybest, a quality projector and high contrast ratio go hand in hand.
+A satisfactory contrast ratio doesn't leak light into the blacks, adds a sense of depth through the variation in brightness, and immerses you in the dark scenes of movies.
 Here's how we conducted our tests.

 Scoring Method